-The results of the spring 2007 PSAE administration are based on the scores of the 131,690 grade 11 students who tested in April and May 2007.
+Approximately 136,872 students sat for the spring administration of the PSAE test battery in April and May 2008, although not all students took the full battery of tests.
 Table 8.1 shows the average score for the state for each of the four PSAE subjects, and the state average for the component assessments that make up each PSAE subject test.

 Table 8.2 shows the percentage of students in each of the four performance levels for the state for each of the four PSAE subjects.
-The percentage of students meeting or exceeding standards ranged from 51% to 57%, compared to 51% to 58% reported for spring 2006.
+The percentage of students meeting or exceeding standards ranged from 51% to 56%, compared to 51% to 57% reported for spring 2007.

-Table 8.3 contains the percentage of students in each of the four performance levels by PSAE subject; scores are disaggregated by gender, ethnicity, income level, and disability.
+Table 8.3 contains the percentage of students in each of the four performance levels by PSAE subject; scores are disaggregated by gender, ethnicity, income level, disability, and migrant status.
 Results are provided only if five or more students are present in a given category.
-Again, the results are very similar to those reported for spring, 2006.
+Again, the results are similar to those reported for spring, 2007.